Aiming to Achieve the SDG for Safe Drinking Water in Haiti: Empowerment is the Key

-CLEAN WATER FOR HAITI / LESLIE ROLLINGIN THE PHOTO: A TYPICAL HOME IN HAITI’S RURAL COMMUNITIES.
-PHOTO CREDIT:
+IN THE PHOTO: A TYPICAL HOME IN HAITI’S RURAL COMMUNITIES.
+PHOTO CREDIT: CLEAN WATER FOR HAITI / LESLIE ROLLING

 Depending on what measure you use, up to 70 percent of the population doesn’t have direct access to safe water.
 The political climate is unstable, and both the Haitian government and international organizations struggle to cope with widespread corruption.